Tooth Colored Filling in Surat

 Regular dental check-ups are a very important component in catching tooth decay in its beginning stages when it is relatively easy to address and prevent further damage.

 Several dental filling materials are available to use.
-They include porcelain, silver amalgam, or tooth-colored composite resin.
+They include porcelain, silver amalgam, or tooth-coloured composite resin.
 The location and extent of the decay, the cost of the filling material, and the esthetic demands all play a part in determining which type of material to use.
 Generally speaking, most dentists tend to use a composite resin material for the typical filling.
-Composite resin filling material offers a great all-around solution as it is tooth-colored, long-lasting, and less expensive than some of the other materials.
+Composite resin filling material offers a great all-around solution as it is tooth-coloured, long-lasting, and less expensive than some of the other materials.
 The dentist will be able to answer any questions you may have about each type of material and help you make the best choice for your individual situation.

 Fillings can sometimes become loose and fall out.
 If secondary decay is undetected and gets underneath a filling or crown it can change the shape of the tooth and as a result, the filling or crown will no longer fit the tooth properly.
 Thus it can become loose and eventually fall out.